Guidelines for fair value & disclosure of shares (ASC 820)

 For example, investors, banks, and regulators favor companies like these as they trust the supplied financial statements of the businesses, which have a market-based valuation for most of their assets.
 For other businesses that use complex financial instruments and derivatives to get the valuation of an asset have most of their assets under level 2 or level 3 of the ASC 820 shareholding disclosure.

 The level 2 assets are those assets that do not have any standard market pricing, but their fair market value can be found based on various other data values or prices in the market.
 Level 2 asset values can be found out approximately using extrapolation methods and simple methods with observed and known prices as the parameters.
 The companies that are publicly traded need to report the make-up of their financial assets to investors based on the faith of the fair value calculations.

 An example of an asset that comes under level 2 assets is an interest rate swap, where the value is found depending on the observed values of the market-determined risk premiums and underlying interest rates.
 In short, level 2 assets fall in the middle of classification of the ASC 820 shareholding disclosure.
 It is based on how assuredly can the fair market values of the assets be calculated.

 Level 3 assets fair market value aren’t determinable using simple measure like the models and market prices, or observable inputs.
-In short, level 3 assets are usually very illiquid.
-Hence, the fair values of these assets can be determined by utilizing risk-adjusted value ranges or estimates.

 Introduced in 2009 in the ASC 820 topic, the companies don’t only need to state the value of the level 3 asset, they also have to give an outline explaining the various valuation techniques that affected the valued stated.
 ASC 820 needs a settlement of the beginning and ending balances for the assets of level 3.